 This painting is inspired by the story of an American soldier who unexpectedly found love while serving on a small outpost in the remote mountains of eastern Afghanistan.
-Here she became friends with an Afghan interpreter who was always kind and helpful to all those around him.
+Here she became friend with an Afghan interpreter who was always kind and helpful to all those around him.
 She admired this about him.

 After her tour ended, the two remained friends and stayed in close contact.
 Overtime, the friendship grew into something more and two years later, the once US soldier returned to the tiny outpost in Afghanistan, but this time as a civilian to get married.
 The two married in a simple wedding and honeymooned in the capital Kabul.

 This story touched me as it shows that love can be found even in the toughest and darkest of places.
 It shows that amidst the chaos, carnage and horror of war, we as humans still have the desire for friendship and love.
 In my painting, you see this couple on their wedding day with the groom in traditional clothes, but the bride in her military uniform, a reminder of how war brought them together.

 On the evening of September 8, 1943, an Italian soldier in the guardhouse of the concentration camp Rab (northern Adriatic) shouted: “The war is over, let’s go home!”
 Some soldiers have left the camp, and after a rally in the so-called Hunger Square, the inmates disarmed and captured the remaining guards.

 About 1,750 of the approximately 5,000 former camp inmates organized themselves into a Rab Brigade that contained five battalions and a headquarters.
 After being transported to the mainland, part of the brigade members went to Banija (central Croatia), and part to southern Slovenia (while the partisans forces of Croatia deployed most of the others in the partisan-held territories).